fablab-bergamo/Fab-O-matic/hardware/README.md

 ⚠ Errata in this revision ⚠

+* PCB design is problably not MAINS AC safe (NC/NO/COM tracks to the relay).
+* Power can flow from the machine to the host through the USB port.
+A diode needs to be added.
+* Power can flow from the host to the machine through the USB port.
+A diode needs to be added.
 * The color PCB front panel is missing a soldermask expansion to let the NeoPixel light filter through the white silkscreen.
 A small spot of silkscreen can easily be removed with a Dremel as fix.
 * Reverse/under voltage protection circuit is wrong.